Detecting Dark Compact Objects in Gaia DR4: A Data Analysis Pipeline for Transient Astrometric Lensing Searches: Other compact lens populations

 \subsection{Neutron stars}

-There are thought to be around $10^8$--$10^9$ neutron stars in the Milky Way \cite{NS_num}, which is roughly $1$--$10$ times the total number of BHs injected in our mock catalog.
-The mass distribution of neutron stars is believed to lie within $1.0$--$2.2~M_\odot$, peaking at $1.4~M_\odot$ \cite{NS_mass}.
-Observations of neutron stars suggest that they, like BHs, received natal kicks from supernovae, explaining their high velocities and large fractional abundance in the stellar halo~\cite{NS_kick}.
-Therefore, we can expect that the neutron star spatial and velocity distribution roughly follows that of BHs.
+The MW is estimated to contain $10^8$--$10^9$ neutron stars~\cite{NS_num}, which is $1$--$10$ times the total number of BHs we inject in our mock catalog.
+The mass distribution of neutron stars is believed to lie within $1.0$--$2.2~M_\odot$, peaking at $1.4~M_\odot$~\cite{NS_mass}.
+Observations of neutron stars suggest that they, like BHs, receive natal kicks from supernovae, explaining their high velocities and large fractional abundance in the stellar halo~\cite{NS_num}.
+Therefore, we assume that the spatial and velocity distribution of neutron stars follow that of BHs.

-We can thus use our simulation of astrophysical BH lensing from section~\ref{sec:results} to extrapolate the expected number of neutron star lensing events we would see in \textit{Gaia} DR4.
-Astrophysical BHs have typical mass of about $10~M_\odot$ and neutron stars have typical mass of around $1~M_\odot$.
-From figure~\ref{fig:PBH}, we can see that the sensitivity from $10~M_\odot$ to $1~M_\odot$ drops by a factor of $\sim 5$.
-Assuming there are $10^9$ neutron stars in the Milky Way, $10$ times the number of BHs we injected in the mock catalog, this suggests that the detectable number of neutron star lensing events is a factor of 5 smallar than for BHs.
-With 4 BH events discovered in the mock catalog, this suggests that just about \emph{one} neutron star event above the $5\sigma$ significance level can be expected in \textit{Gaia} DR4, under our assumptions.
+We may thus use our mock analysis of astrophysical BH lensing from section~\ref{sec:results} to extrapolate the expected number of neutron star lensing events we will see in \textit{Gaia} DR4.
+Astrophysical BHs typically have a mass of about $10~M_\odot$ and neutron stars typically have a mass of around $1~M_\odot$.
+From figure~\ref{fig:PBH}, we see that the sensitivity from $10~M_\odot$ to $1~M_\odot$ drops by a factor of $\sim 5$.
+We assume there are $10^9$ neutron stars in the MW.
+Extrapolating, this means that the number of neutron star lensing events in DR4 with a significance level above $5\sigma$ is approximately one.